weaviate/recipes/integrations/llm-frameworks/function-calling/readme.md

     Or what we commonly do is wrap function calling in Classes and save this as internal state with e.g.
     `self.knowledge_base = weaviate_client.collections.get("KnowledgeBase")`

-    The "Advanced" Weaviate Tool will illustrate a multi-collection query strategy
+    The "Advanced" Weaviate Tool will illustrate a multi-collection query strategy.
     '''
     response = knowledge_base.query.hybrid(
         query,